 “Building, Dwelling, Thinking” 1 – The Industrial Sculpture Collection

-I began developing this body of work as a reaction to the stunningly rapid socio-economic transformation of Nashville, Tennessee, my birthplace and home.
-Feeling increasingly disconnected from new “hometown” narratives I became deeply interested in how our sense of place informs our self-identities.
-These pieces represent the struggles inherent in attempts to embrace cultural changes while also protecting our own personal histories and stories.
+I developed the concept for this collection as a study of the stunningly rapid socio-economic transformation of my hometown.
+Feeling increasingly disconnected from new “hometown” narratives I became deeply interested in how sense of place informs self-identity.
+These pieces represent struggles between preserving personal histories and stories while navigating the impacts of cultural change.
 The combination of glass and metal is a metaphor for the uneasy relationship between stability and fragility.
-Ghost images of self-same hardware in the glass illustrate possibilities for assimilation, while the use of upcycled industrial parts expresses my deeply ingrained value of being good stewards of our resources.
+Images of self-same hardware in the glass represent possibilities for assimilation, while the inclusion of upcycled industrial parts illustrates my family’s tradition of reusing and making the most of available materials.

 1) Heidegger, Martin.
 “Building, Dwelling, Thinking”, Poetry, Language, Thought, Harper Colophon Books, New York, 1971.

 Read about the collection at Nashville Arts Magazine Article, Artquench Magazine’s 2020 Best Inspirational Contemporary Artists II and Artsy Shark.
 Collection exhibitions include Flying Solo through Arts at the Airport (Nashville, TN), The Customs House Museum and Centennial Arts Center.